 Cleavers (Galium aparine)

-*Supports our bodies natural lymphatic movement.
+*Supports our bodies natural lymphatic movement and natural immune system functions.

 History and folklore